jutunen/custom-carousel-lite/README.md

   }
 ```

+Note that carousel display style must be either *flex*, *inline-flex* or *none*.

+If display style is set to something else, carousel will set it to *flex* during initialization.

-Setting width of the space between items:
+**Setting width of the space between items:**

 ```css
    .item {